moronicgeek/SwaggerCloud/Readme.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/1c17f07400bc4dbc9e9bc93861d73bb8)](https://www.codacy.com/app/patel-muhammed/SwaggerCloud?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=moronicgeek/SwaggerCloud&amp;utm_campaign=Badge_Grade)
 [![codecov](https://codecov.io/gh/moronicgeek/SwaggerCloud/branch/master/graph/badge.svg)](https://codecov.io/gh/moronicgeek/SwaggerCloud)

-Note : We have not published to Maven Repo yet.

 An API document catalog.
 This project centralises your swagger documentation in one portal.
 If your api has a swagger json file then the swagger cloud server can consume that to consolidate all your api documentation.
 The project leverages of the [swagger/swagger-ui](https://github.com/swagger-api/swagger-uiswagger/swagger-ui) project for the swagger interface.